-This text has been produced as a reproducible document [?].
+This document has been produced as a reproducible document [4].
 It contains the actual computer instructions for the methods it describes, and these in turn produce all results, including the figures and tables that are shown here.
-The computer instructions are given in the language R, thus, in order to reproduce the computations shown here, you will need an installation of R (version 2.3 or greater) together with a recent version of the package cellHTS2 and of some other add-on packages.
+The computer instructions are given in the language R, thus, in order to reproduce the computations shown here, you will need an installation of R together with a recent version of the package cellHTS2 and of some other add-on packages.
 Within R, the following commands can be used to install cellHTS2 along with all dependent packages.